n-grace-henry/MS-Thesis/progress_logs/09_progress_log.md

 ## 2023-09-26
 Doing derivitization today of the 8 samples that I esterfied yesterday.
+Leaving these in the vial rack after blowing them down.

-Maybe will do esterfication on the 5 samples if I have time.
+Did esterfication on the 5 samples and blowing them down.